-It is estimated there will be a fund balance on June 30, 2012, of \$4,430.
+It is estimated there will be a fund balance on June 30, 2014, of \$18,935.

-The Parks maintenance expenses will not increase for park/court maintenance for Fiscal Year 2012-2013.
-There is no available fund balance for CSA 18 should a catastrophic event occur with regards to vandalized irrigation, turf, benches or tree damage.
+The Parks maintenance expenses will not increase for park/court maintenance for Fiscal Year 2014-2015.
+In the past there has been no reserve set aside should a catastrophic event occur with regards to vandalized irrigation, turf, benches or tree damage.
+Therefore, \$5,000 of fund balance has been designated as a capital reserve.